Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 ---
 title: Migrating from v11 to v12
-description: Polaris v12.0.0 prop replacement, removal of components, renamed components, and token changes.
+description: Upgrading to Polaris v12 requires several automated and manual migrations of token, component, and component prop names that have been removed, replaced, or renamed.
 navTitle: v12
 icon: ColorsMajor
 order: 1